pkdawson/imgui-godot/README.md

 3. Override `Layout` - see `MyGui.cs` for details.
 Be careful when overriding other methods; it should be ok if you make sure to call the parent method first (using `base`).

+Since this plugin is unfinished, it doesn't make sense to document an API yet.
+Check the samples and use the static methods provided by ImGuiGD.

 ## Project export